By Diane Spicer

 The flexible handle on the cup is a compact, lightweight textured fabric loop.
 That means you'll have to take off bulky gloves in order to get two or three fingers into it to control your pour rate.

-Note: The lid does not have a death grip on the cooking unit, so when you're pouring know that the lid may disengage before you're ready.
-Slow, steady pouring is the best approach.
+Important note: The lid does not have a death grip on the cooking unit, so when you're pouring, know that the lid may disengage before you're ready.

 It might take longer to get that stove fired up and the water boiling.